mattrude/xmpp-site/certificates.md

 ---

 # Server Certificates
 One of the benefits of communicating via XMPP is the level of security involved.
-To allow users to validate the servers they are connecting to, below is the current fingerprints for each domain name. {% if site.fingerprint-expires %} This certificate expires on {{ site.fingerprint-expires }}.{% endif %}
+To allow users to validate the servers they are connecting to, below is the current fingerprints for each domain name.

 <div id="cert-table">
 <h2>{{ site.xmpp-url }}</h2>